-Moving Your Data to the Cloud: 7 Tips for Selecting the Right Strategy and Tools
+Moving Data to the Cloud: Seven Tips to Choose Strategy and Tools

-Moving your data to the cloud can help manage costs and increase agility.
-In the cloud, you can scale up or down as needed to handle spikes in demand and control costs.
+Moving data to the cloud can help manage costs and increase agility because it enables you to scale as needed for demand variations while simultaneously controlling costs.

-The cloud also offers more choices for SaaS applications.
+The cloud offers more choices—and oversight—for SaaS applications.
 Cloud provider marketplaces are filled with tools that can help you move your data, transform it, analyze it, and meet just about any other need you have.
-Peter Choe, Data Practice Lead, Ippon Technologies USA and Shawn Johnson, Solution Architect, Matillion, chatted on a webinar about the right strategies and tools for moving to the cloud.
-Here are some of their top tips for a successful cloud implementation and migration.
+Here are some tips to keep in mind for a successful cloud migration and implementation.

-When looking at your people, you need to understand the skill sets your employees already have.
-You don’t necessarily want a strategy that forces everyone to re-skill.
-Building off your employees’ existing skills will allow you to pivot to the cloud more quickly and better assess which gaps to fill right away and which skills to develop over time.
+What are the skill sets your employees already have?
+A strategy that forces everyone to re-skill will be time consuming, risky, and may tank employee morale.
+Building from team members’ existing skills enables a faster pivot to the cloud.
+You’ll also have a clearer picture of which gaps to fill right away and which skills to develop over time.

-One great way to identify all your existing skills is to build a RACI chart.
-Also known as a responsibility assignment matrix, a RACI chart shows the skills, roles and responsibilities of your employees: Whether they need to be Responsible, Accountable, Consulted, or Informed on particular initiatives.
+One great way to identify existing skills within your organization is to build a RACI chart.
+Also known as a responsibility assignment matrix, a RACI chart shows the skills, roles and responsibilities of your employees: Do they need to be Responsible, Accountable, Consulted, or Informed on particular initiatives?

 Processes

-It’s important to understand how your existing processes intersect so that when you move one thing to the cloud, you understand what else might be impacted.
+How do your existing processes intersect?
+Evaluate this so that when one thing moves to the cloud, you understand what else might be impacted.
 With a thorough understanding of your existing processes, you can create a strategic migration plan.
+Unclear about your processes?
+A good place to begin is with a Strategic Data Assessment.

-Again, assessing existing technologies can take advantage of skills your employees already have.
-Do research to determine if you can simply move your existing technologies over or if there’s a better technology option available in the cloud.
+Assessing existing technologies ties back in to people.
+Leverage skills team members already have and research to determine if you can simply move your existing technologies over or if there’s a better technology option available in the cloud.
+Expert input can help.

-When migrating to the cloud, avoid the “Big Bang” approach.
+As anyone who’s ever taken up a new exercise regimen somewhat over-enthusiastically can attest, a fully immersive “big bang” approach can have painful consequences.
 Start small.
-Doing so can help quickly demonstrate the ROI of moving to the cloud.
-Starting small also helps developers build up their confidence in working with new tools and technologies.
+Small steps bring quick wins to demonstrate the ROI of moving to the cloud.
+Starting small also helps developers build up their confidence working with new tools and technologies.

-If you start with smaller, more tangible projects that yield immediate business value, you’re more likely to reinforce the importance of a bigger initiative.
-Also, in your first endeavor, you’ll no doubt run into bumps in the road that require you to correct course.
-These shifts are easier to make on a smaller project.
+Smaller, more tangible projects that yield immediate business value reinforce the importance of the larger initiative.
+As in any new endeavor, you’ll run into bumps in the road that require course correction.
+That’s easier to do with smaller pieces of the project.

-There are three common methods for moving to the cloud that the majority of organizations employ for their first cloud migration:
+What’s your best method?
+Here are three common methods of moving to the cloud that the majority of organizations employ for their first cloud migration:

 Lift and shift

-Lift and shift, or load and transfer, is exactly what it sounds like: You basically move an application and its associated data to the cloud as-is, with no redesign.
-When you are just beginning to learn about the cloud, lift and shift might be the easiest, fastest, and most cost-effective way (in the short term) to get an existing on-premises application or process moved to the cloud.
-It’s also a great way to become more familiar with the cloud.
+Lift and shift, or load and transfer, is exactly what it sounds like: Moving an application and its associated data to the cloud as-is, without redesigning anything.
+Lift and shift is probably the easiest, fastest, and most cost-effective way (in the short term) to move an existing on-prem application or process to the cloud—especially for first-timers.
+It’s a great way to become more familiar with the cloud.

 Load, transfer, and sync

-This is similar to lift and shift, but once you’ve loaded and transferred to the cloud, you then try the different cloud services that are available and swap them out for increased efficiency.
-For example, you might move your application to the cloud, but swap out the database for a cloud-native database.
-With this approach, you can benefit from the automated backup and operations that cloud services provide.
+Similar to lift and shift, this method entails an additional step.
+Once you’ve loaded and transferred to the cloud, you can test different available cloud services for increased efficiency.
+For example, you can move your application to the cloud and swap to a cloud-native database.
+This approach enables benefits from cloud services’ automated backup and operations.

 Re-architect and re-platform

-This method may be useful if your current architecture is unable to scale to meet future business needs.
-It can also help you achieve cost savings over lift and shift in the long run.
+For organizations in a state of limited scalability, this can achieve cost savings over lift and shift in the long run.
 However, this method is the most time-consuming and difficult up front.

-Whether you are performing data transformation or simply loading data into the cloud, cloud-native ETL products can help you increase productivity and accelerate time to value.
-Trying to adapt on-premises ETL tools and processes to the cloud won’t take advantage of the platform’s speed and scalability like a cloud-native solution will.
+Whether you’re performing data transformation or simply loading data into the cloud, cloud-native ETL products make a difference for productivity and value.
+Adapted on-prem ETL tools and processes aren’t nearly as fast and scalable as their cloud-native counterparts.

-The cloud is not a static technology.
-It’s always changing.
-Your data journey will continue to evolve as well.
-Also, your move to the cloud may be gradual, and you may be maintaining some on-premises applications for years.
-Be prepared to continually evaluate your services in and out of the cloud to improve efficiency and take advantage of new and emerging technologies wherever your data resides.
+Everything evolves.
+Just as the cloud isn’t static technology, your data journey will continue to evolve as well.
+If you’re moving to the cloud gradually, you may maintain some on-prem applications for years—and that’s fine.
+Regardless of your approach, continually evaluate your services both in and out of the cloud to improve efficiency and take advantage of new and emerging technologies wherever your data lives.

 To learn more about selecting the right strategy and tools to support your cloud transformation, check out our Strategic Data Assessment solution or contact us directly.
 We’re happy to provide more links to articles, research, or answer your questions on moving to the cloud.